 With ETL, you extract data from your sources (marketing systems, CRM, ERP, etc.), transform it into a format and load it into the data warehouse.
 This allows any user to pull the necessary data and respond to queries quickly.

 You can build and automate reliable data pipelines, removing any bottlenecks.
 And the automation doesn’t stop there.
-In addition to the ETL process, you can automate the monitoring and error handling around it to make robust and fully capable of running on autopilot.Data Warehousing with CloverDX
+In addition to the ETL process, you can automate the monitoring and error handling around it to make it robust and fully capable of running on autopilot.Data Warehousing with CloverDX

-What is a data warehousing example?
+What is a data warehouse example?